TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

     - `git fetch weblate`
 - obtain the hash of the last commit on the `weblate/dev` remote branch
     - `git log -n 1 --pretty="format:%H" weblate/dev`
-- cherry pick the has you obtained above into the release branch (the one you are currently on)
+- cherry pick the hash you obtained above into the release branch (the one you are currently on)
     - `git cherry-pick HASH`
 - push the changes to the remote branch
     - `git push origin release-X.X.X`